Secure Coding Practices: Complete Guide for Developers and IT Teams

 Secure coding practices refer to a set of techniques and principles used to develop software that is resistant to cybersecurity threats.
 These practices focus on identifying vulnerabilities during the software development lifecycle (SDLC) rather than fixing them after deployment.

-With the rapid growth of cloud computing, web applications, mobile apps, and enterprise software, applications have become frequent targets for cyberattacks.
-Secure coding exists to reduce risks such as data breaches, unauthorized access, and system compromise.
+With the rapid growth of cloud computing, web applications, and enterprise software, applications have become frequent targets for cyberattacks.
+Secure coding helps reduce risks such as data breaches, unauthorized access, and system compromise.

-Developers and IT teams integrate application security testing, code review processes, and risk assessment strategies into their workflows.
-Secure coding is closely connected to DevSecOps, cybersecurity compliance, and cloud security frameworks.
+Developers and IT teams integrate security testing, code reviews, and risk assessment into their workflows.
+Secure coding is closely linked with DevSecOps, compliance frameworks, and cloud security strategies.

 Context

-Secure coding practices were developed to address common vulnerabilities such as:
+Secure coding practices were developed to address common threats and embed security into every stage of the development lifecycle.

 • SQL injection